Ainara2828/GraphTheory_MovieRecommandation/README.md

 # Graph Theory

 Abstractly, a graph is the data of a certain number of points on the plane, called nodes or vertices, some of which are connected by segments of lines or curves called edges.
 The number of vertices in the graph is its order.
 If we name X the set of vertices and U the set of edges, a graph G can be written G = (X, U).

-A community is defined in relation to a current graph as a group of nodes which are particularly linked to each other and weakly linked to the rest of the network.
-It may be, for example, individuals who exchange a lot with each other and little with others.
-In the world, this materializes in social networks: the friends of the same circle all know each other, but there is a big separation between two different circles.

 # Dataset